Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

 = TODO 1.5.9 =
-- Moved "Settings" menu item from WP Settings to "Stripe Orders".
+- Moved "Settings" menu item from WP Settings to a new independent menu called "Stripe Payments".

 = 1.5.8 =
 - Zero-decimal currencies (like JPY) are no longer multiplied by 100.